refinedev/refine/documentation/docs/guides-and-concepts/access-control.md

 export default App;
 ```

-Whenever a part of the app checks for access control, refine passes `resource`, `action` and `params` parameters to `can` and then we can use these parameters to integrate our specific access control solution which is **casbin** in this case.
+Whenever a part of the app checks for access control, refine passes `resource`, `action` and `params` parameters to `can` and then we can use these parameters to integrate our specific access control solution which is **Casbin** in this case.

 Our model provides that user with role **editor** have access for **list** action on **posts** resource.
 Even though we have two other resources, since our policy doesn't include them, they will not appear on sidebar menu.
 Also in list page of `posts`, buttons for **create**, **edit** and **show** buttons will be disabled since thay are not included in the policy.